o0PHOENIX0o/DigiYatra/README.md

    - Upload the face images of the passengers to the `controller/Images` folder.

 2. **Generate Encodings**:
-   - Run the `encodeGenerator.py` script to create a `.p` file containing the encoded facial features of the uploaded images.
+   - Run the `encodeGenerator.py` script to create a ` pickle` file containing the encoded facial features of the uploaded images.
      ```bash
      python controller/encodeGenerator.py
      ```